-Like everyone on the road, motorcycle riders have a responsibility to drive safely and follow all traffic laws.
-In our experience, the vast majority of motorcycle riders pay extremely careful attention to following these laws, because they know they are at a higher risk of injury if involved in an accident.
+Like everyone on the road, motorcycle riders are responsible for driving safely and following all traffic laws.
+In our experience, most motorcycle riders pay extremely careful attention to following these laws because they know they are at a higher risk of injury if involved in an accident.

 A very common accident between passenger vehicles and motorcycles is when a passenger vehicle makes a left-hand turn across an opposing lane of traffic and fails to see an oncoming motorcycle, causing the motorcycle to crash into the vehicle or lose control in an attempt to swerve away from the vehicle.
-In situations like these, even if the motorcyclist hits the car, the driver of the car can still be held liable.
+In such situations, the driver can still be liable even if the motorcyclist hits the car.

 These are some other common causes of crashes between cars and motorcycles: